Alpine Climbing

 Photo Left: Trying to get a brew going on a gas stove in an alpine hut in winter - not a great success.

 The benefits of winter alpine climbing are many.
 For a start big north-facing ice and mixed routes that are seldom in condition in summer these days may be in superb nick.
 Moreover they are unlikely to have anyone else on them.
 Huts will be empty and generally unwardened and much cheaper (by law, all have to have some shelter open - remember to take your own food and some change for the honesty box).
 Though storms can be very serious, long periods of stable weather are also likely.
 Routes and huts can often be skied into making approaches and descents much less tiring and much more fun.
 Generally this is no use if your descent is on another side of the mountain but on easier routes it may be possible to carry short skis.
-If you can't ski (and realistically you need to be skiing red runs without falling and be capable of doing kick turns facing outwards on very steep slopes), then consider snowshoes.
+If you can't ski (and realistically you need to be skiing red runs without falling and be capable of doing kick turns facing outwards on very steep slopes), then consider Snowshoes.
 Whatever your approach method, a pair of Trekking Poles will be found invaluable.
 It is also worth seriously considering carrying one or all of the following: Avalanche Tranceiver, Snow Shovel, Avalanche Probe.

-Photo Right: Ian Conway on the North Face of the Droites in Winter
+Photo Right: Ian Conway on the North Face of the Droites in Winter.

-All the above applies, but you still reckon you can get from the valley/hut to the summit and back in a day.
+Go for It in a Day: All the above applies, but you still reckon you can get from the valley/hut to the summit and back in a day.

 This may be feasible if: